 Dr. Bindeshwar Pathak

-The Sulabh toilet is a twin-pit system which composts waste on site.
-Once one pit is filled, the waste is diverting to the second pit.
+The Sulabh toilet is a twin-pit system which composts waste on-site.
+The two leach pits retain solid matter and allow the liquid to leach and gases to disperse into the ground.
+Once one pit is filled, waste is diverted to the second pit.
 This dual-system allows adequate time for the waste to decompose into fertilizer.
-The system is affordable and culturally appropriate in India.

 Goal 6: Clean water and sanitation

 Target users include public facilities (e.g. bus stations, railway stations, markets) and low-income communities comprised of households who do not have access to individual toilets.

 The pits are constructed with locally available materials including bricks, cement, and wood.

 Sulabh International delivers and installs toilets directly for users.
 In low-income communities, the organization partners with local government authorities for financing.